 These people are disgraceful.

 I ask the Senator to resume his seat, please.
-I call Senator Maria Byrne.

-On the national children's hospital, while we all await the full explanation of how the overrun occurred and what is involved, to which the Minister for Health has given a commitment, it is sad to see the scaremongering about other projects that has happened in the last few days.
+On the national children's hospital, while we all await the full explanation of how the overrun occurred and what is involved, to which the Minister for Health has given a commitment, it is sad to see the scaremongering about other projects that has happened in the past few days.
 For example, at University Hospital Limerick we await 60 modular beds.
-Two members of the Labour Party were quoted in the Limerick Leader yesterday saying that the project has not been signed off and is not going to happen, which is untrue because the capital plan has not been finally approved.
+Two members of the Labour Party were quoted in the Limerick Leader yesterday saying the project had not been signed off and was not going to happen, which is untrue because the capital plan has not been finally approved.
 The Minister for Health yesterday and again today has given an assurance about the 60 modular beds because there has been a lot of scaremongering.

 That is only if he is still there.

 Many people have contacted my office about the overcrowding at the hospital-----

 I call those Senators seated on the backbenches to order.

 -----and query why these beds are not going ahead.